Data Hub Demo for Ghana

 Found our work useful?

-If you used the Data Hub for data processing, metadata integration, or visualization in your work, please cite it as a contributing service using the following format:
+If you used the Data Hub for data processing, metadata integration, or visualization in your work, please cite it as a contributing service:

-Usage Metrics Tracking: We use a self-hosted Umami Analytics to monitor and improve our website's performance.
+USAGE TRACKING: We use self-hosted Umami Analytics to monitor and improve our website's performance.
 Umami is an open-source, privacy-focused tool that tracks basic usage metrics anonymously, without collecting any personally identifiable information (PII) or using cookies.
 All data is aggregated to help us understand site traffic and user interactions while respecting your privacy.